DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 </body>
 ~~~

 This code will add an empty gantt chart to the page.
-User will be able to create and modify tasks and links, but no changes will be stored after page reload.
+A user will be able to create and modify tasks and links, but no changes will be stored after the page reload.

-We can check it by launching the app again
+We can check it by launching the app again:

 {{snippet command line}}
 ~~~js
 php -S 0.0.0.0:8080 -t public public/index.php
 ~~~

-And open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in a browser and you will see that a gantt is rendered on the page.
+Now open [http://127.0.0.1:8080/](http://127.0.0.1:8080/) in a browser and you will see that a gantt is rendered on the page.

 Step 3.
-Configuring a database
+Configuring a Database
 ---------------------

 The next step is to create a database.
 We'll make a simple database with two tables.